alexpdp7/titan-pocket-knowledge-base/README.md

 # Known issues

-* Some application icons keep jumping out of their folders into the home screens.
-  This includes:
-  * Contacts
-  * Google Drive
-  * Google Keep
 * Multipoint Bluetooth seems to be problematic, at least when headphones are also connected to an Avantree DG80.
   * https://www.reddit.com/r/unihertztitanpocket/comments/qmnpm1/bluetooth_connections/
   * https://www.reddit.com/r/unihertz/comments/s1k8kd/titan_pocket_bluetooth_problems/